ucalyptus/DARecNet-BS/README.md

 # Architecture : DARecNet-BS
 ![](./readme_files/DABSNet-page-001.jpg)

+## Citation

+If you use [DARecNet-BS](https://github.com/ucalyptus/DARecNet-BS) code in your research, we would appreciate a citation to the original paper:

+	@article{roy2020bs,
+    title={DARecNet-BS: Unsupervised Dual-Attention Reconstruction Network for Hyperspectral Band Selection}, author={Roy, Swalpa Kumar and Das, Sayantan and Song, Tiecheng and Chanda, Bhabatosh}, journal={IEEE Geoscience and Remote Sensing Letters},
+		year={2020}
+		}

 # Contact
 Contact [Sayantan Das](mailto:sdas.codes@gmail.com) for code issues or file an issue at [this link](https://github.com/ucalyptus/DARecNet-BS/issues/new/choose)